 Sam: Perhaps more than that.
-Like I said, everybody that heard me play if I went somewhere — what they called jamming — and I’d jam with them.
+If I went somewhere I’d jam with them.
 Everybody I played with wanted me in their band.
 They would get rid of their drummer, and I always took that dollar more.

 Lauren: You were able to play with some of your idols around that time, such as Little Walter.

 Sam: Oh, yeah.
 Actually, I came to Chicago mostly — other than my wife — to follow Little Walter here.
 My wife was here, and I came and visited and I just connected with Little Walter here.
 He heard me play and he hired me.

 John: And he not only hired you; he took you and Liz in.
 Didn’t he?

 Sam: I was just fixin’ to say that.
 So, we stayed.
 He didn’t charge us no rent.

 Sam: You’re right.
 We were pretty close.
 My first kid was born when I was living with Walter.